truth table: Nullary and Unary Operations

 Nullary Operations

 There are 2 Nullary operations - Logical True and Logical False.
-They do not take input and always return True or False
+They do not take input and always return False or True.

 test_logical_true